rondiamond/Reduxion-iOS/README.md

 - Composable business logic, in single-responsibility units
 - Separation of concerns facilitating unit testing (TDD/BDD)
 - Ability to switch entire application from real to mock services using one line of code
+- Ability to time travel (rewind/fast-forward) between different states of the application
 - Ability to easily persist & recall the entire state of the application

 ~